candrewlee14/xv6-riscv-zig/README.md

 # xv6-riscv-zig

-This compiles the xv6-riscv project with Zig build system, and supports incrementally swapping out C code for Zig code.
+This compiles the xv6-riscv project with the Zig build system, and supports incrementally swapping out C code for Zig code.
 There are examples of kernel code and user programs using both C and Zig.

 Can build on Linux, OSX, and even Windows with only these system dependencies: